 - From 2015, ship sailing in the Sulphur Emission Control Areas (SECAs) cannot use fuel with more than 0,1% of sulphur.
 European SECAs currently include the Baltic Sea, the North Sea and the English Channel;

-- Globally, ships will have to cut their fuel's sulphur content to a maximum of 3.5% in 2012 and to 0.5% in 2020.
-While the latter limit will be subject to review in 2018 at the IMO, the EU decided to firmly stick to the implementation date of 2020;
+- Globally, ships have to cut their fuel's sulphur content to a maximum of 3.5% in 2012 and to 0.5% in 2020.
+While the latter limit is subject to review at the IMO, the EU decided to firmly stick to the implementation date of 2020;

 - In Europe only, passenger ships sailing outside SECA will have to respect a limit of 1,5% sulphur fuels, which was set in 2005.

 - Different compliance methods are offered to shipowners.
 Instead of using marine diesel, shipping operators can choose to switch to LNG-fuelled ships or to cut their sulphur emissions by fitting engines with scrubbers or other exhaust gas cleaning technologies.

 What standards are in place to reduce NOx emissions from ships?